SebastianLopez55/Bot-Issue-Tracker-API/README.md

 ## Introduction

 This project provides a comprehensive solution for receiving, processing, and managing reports of issues with delivery bots.
-By leveraging cutting-edge natural language processing techniques, the system efficiently categorizes each report into software, hardware, or field-related problems.
+By leveraging natural language processing techniques, the system efficiently categorizes each report into software, hardware, or field-related problems.
 It automatically generates a detailed ticket containing the problem's location, type, and a summary of the issue based on the user's description and the bot's status data.
 This documentation outlines the purpose, technologies used, and setup instructions for the project.

 ## Purpose